This section outlines the computation of nonlinear interactions at shallow water by means of two methods.

 (2.91)

-where is the complex Fourier amplitude of the th harmonic, is the th
+is the complex Fourier amplitude of the

-angular frequency and is the linear phase of th wave component with
+is the linear phase of

 the wave number.
 The latter two numbers satisfy the linear dispersion relation: